lightning/bolts/05-onchain.md

 # Mutual Close Handling

-A mutual close transaction *resolves* the funding transaction output.
+A closing transaction *resolves* the funding transaction output.

 In the case of a mutual close, a node need not do anything else, as it has already agreed to the output, which is sent to its specified `scriptpubkey` (see